CreativeInquiry/terrapattern/README.md

 ## Step 3: Develop a Lookup

 Kyle, you and I should work together on this, if only to develop a "contract" for how we will interface here.
+If I remember correctly from our dinner together, the idea here is to create a hashtable of features and locations, so that the search will not need to actually re-process each image, but instead do something more efficient.

+Would the most appropriate way for this to work be for me the front-end to provide a set of square images, like the ones we're doing feature detection on?  a set of lat/lng pairs?  a geographical boundary of the perimeter of the region of interest?

 ## Step 4: Create a UI for identifying features and ranges

 Golan, we should define exactly what we think that people will do here.

+My thoughts are that we would begin by allowing the user to create an account.
+Unless the prototype is entirely designed to be used by *us*, we're going to need a way to notify people in not-real-time, so we're going to have to both email people and distinguish between potential users when we present their results.

+The next step will be to allow the user to identify their initial search items.
+This is probably best done through a combination of a map interface, address search, and a drawing tool—either a "paint over the area that's interesting to you" or "draw a box around the area that's interesting to you".

+They'll have to do this 10-20 times, so we're going to need a way to save a queue of these in a job.
+Individuals may need have multiple jobs, so we're going to need a way to associate what they're doing with a particular job out of their collection of jobs.

+Once they've done this, we should probably make sure that the items they've selected share some set of similarities.  *(Kyle, is this possible?
+Is this useful?)*

+Once they've done that, we should allow them to set a search boundary for their full search.
+We could either do that via text: "North America", "Pennsylvania", "Allegheny County" or via "Draw a box/polygon around your desired region".

+Finally, we should allow them to submit a job.
+Hopefully, we can give them an idea of how long this will take.

 ## Step 5: Develop the Backend for searching

 For the prototype, how robust does this need to be?
-DO we need to handle queueing jobs?
+DO we need to handle queuing jobs?
 Does this need to be automated *at all*, or is "Kyle gets an email and kicks off the job via ssh" sufficient?

+How do we know when a search is completed?

 ## Step 6: Notify the user